 Selenium is one of the most popular, open-source tools used for automation testing.
 It was developed by Jason Huggins in 2004 as an internal tool.
-It provides various special features and supports multiple browsers like Chrome, Mozilla, IE using the specific drivers.
-Moreover working on Selenium is not confined to one language, which means Selenium supports multiple languages like C#, Java, Python, Ruby, etc. Selenium is much more than a tool having different components for automating a web application.
-Components in Selenium are Selenium Remote Control (RC), Selenium Integration Development Environment (IDE), Selenium Grid Webdriver.
+It provides various special features and supports multiple browsers like Chrome, Mozilla, and IE using specific drivers.
+Moreover, working on Selenium is not confined to one language, which means Selenium supports multiple languages like C#, Java, Python, Ruby, etc. Selenium is much more than a tool having different components for automating a web application.
+Components in Selenium are Selenium Remote Control (RC), Selenium Integration Development Environment (IDE), and Selenium Grid Webdriver.
 It is written in Java language having its latest version 3.11.0.

 Below given is a short example of writing a simple code of entering the values in the text box using Selenium in Java language.

-To start learning the Selenium, one should have a basic understanding of any Object Oriented programming languages like Java, C#, etc. As Selenium supports multiple languages, having an understanding of basic programming concepts is enough to start learning Selenium.
+To start learning Selenium, one should have a basic understanding of any Object Oriented programming languages like Java, C#, etc. As Selenium supports multiple languages, having an understanding of basic programming concepts is enough to start learning Selenium.
 Moreover, one should know about testing techniques like Functional testing, webUI testing, Regression testing, etc.